[Copilot Studio] Tried generating .pptx/.xlsx from scratch with Code Interpreter

 Source: Use code interpreter in a prompt to generate and execute Python code | Microsoft Learn

-In the test chat, I request the generation of an Excel file with a native chart summarizing the aggregated values.
+In the test chat, we request generation of an Excel file with a native chart summarizing the aggregated values.

-Using only the 2025 ARR aggregated values for three companies, generate a single .xlsx file using openpyxl.
-Arrange the table and bar chart to fit on one screen for the blog.
-Make sure to execute all steps.
+Using only the 2025 ARR aggregated values for the three companies, generate a single .xlsx file using openpyxl.
+Arrange the table and bar chart to fit on one screen for blog purposes.
+Be sure to execute all steps.

-2. Format the header row (A1:B1) with a dark navy background and white bold text.
-Apply number format (#,##0) to column B. Set column A width to 16 and column B width to 14.
+2. The header row (A1:B1) should have a dark navy background with white bold text.
+Column B should use number formatting (#,##0).
+Column A width 16, Column B width 14.

-3. Use openpyxl.chart.BarChart and Reference to create a vertical bar chart with values=B2:B4 and categories=A2:A4.
-Set the title to "2025 ARR Comparison (millions JPY)", hide the legend, and set the size to width=11 · height=7 (cm).
-Embed it at cell D1 using add_chart (a native chart with cell references, not an image).
+3. Using openpyxl.chart.BarChart and Reference, create a vertical bar chart with values=B2:B4 and categories=A2:A4.
+Title: "2025 ARR Comparison (million yen)", legend hidden, size width=11 · height=7 (cm).
+Embed it at cell D1 using add_chart (native chart with cell references, not an image).

-4. Save the file, then report the "sheet list," "number of charts," and "chart anchor cell and size" before returning the .xlsx download link.
+4. Save the file, then report the "sheet list," "number of charts," and "chart placement cell and size," and return a download link for the .xlsx file.

 Do not use any values not listed here.

-The code interpreter executed openpyxl (a Python library for manipulating Excel files) and generated the .xlsx file.
+The code interpreter executed openpyxl (a Python library for manipulating Excel files) and generated a .xlsx file.

-The response shows an execution report (sheet list, number of charts, chart anchor cell and size), and a download link for ARR_2025_comparison.xlsx is returned.
+The response displays an execution report (sheet list, number of charts, chart placement cell and size), and a download link for ARR_2025_comparison.xlsx is returned.

 Excel generation response.
-As instructed, it reports "Sheet list = ARR Summary / Number of charts = 1 / Anchor = D1 / Size = width 11cm × height 7cm," and a download link for ARR_2025_comparison.xlsx is shown.
+As instructed, it reports "Sheet list = ARR Summary / Number of charts = 1 / Placement = D1 / Size = width 11cm × height 7cm," and a download link for ARR_2025_comparison.xlsx is shown

-When downloaded and opened, it was a genuinely editable native Excel file with a bar chart placed to the right of the data table.
+When downloaded and opened, it was a genuine, editable native Excel file with a bar chart placed to the right of the summary table.

-The bar chart is a BarChart object with cell references (B2:B4), not an image, so you can edit the series color, axes, and chart type directly in Excel.
+Since the bar chart is a BarChart object with a cell reference (B2:B4) rather than an image, the series color, axes, and chart type can be edited within Excel.

 Opened ARR_2025_comparison.xlsx.
-The data table (with header formatting and number separators) is on the left, and the native bar chart with cell references is on the right.
-Everything fits on one screen as specified.
+Summary table on the left (header formatting, number separators), native bar chart with cell references on the right.
+Fits on one screen as specified

-The bar chart generated this time had neither company name labels on the horizontal axis nor value labels on the bars (as seen in the image above, three bars are displayed but it's impossible to tell from the chart alone which bar belongs to which company).
+The bar chart generated this time had no company name labels on the horizontal axis and no data labels on the bars (as you can see in the image above, three bars are lined up, but you cannot tell which bar belongs to which company from the chart alone).

-In openpyxl, data labels are off by default, and category labels on the horizontal axis won't appear unless the category reference (set_categories) is properly applied, so if not explicitly specified, charts tend to come out without labels like this.
+In openpyxl, data labels are off by default, and the category labels on the horizontal axis will not appear unless the category reference (set_categories) is correctly applied — so without explicit instructions, charts tend to be generated without labels like this.

-While the chart is natively editable, it may not be presentation-ready as-is, and if labels are needed, they must be added through instructions or code.
+While it is natively editable, the appearance may not be immediately usable as presentation material, and if labels are needed, they must be added through instructions or code.

-Using only the following 2025 fiscal year KPIs (in millions JPY and %), generate a PowerPoint comparing three companies using python-pptx.
-The structure should be three slides: a title slide, an ARR bar chart, and insights.
-Name the file 2025_KPI_Comparison.pptx, and return a .pptx download link when done.
+Using only the following 2025 KPIs (in millions of yen and %), generate a PowerPoint comparing three companies using python-pptx.
+The structure should be three slides: cover, ARR bar chart, and insights.
+The file name should be 2025_KPI_Comparison.pptx.
+When complete, return a download link for the .pptx file.
 Do not use any values not listed here.

 The code interpreter executed python-pptx (a Python library for manipulating PowerPoint files).

-The response explained that it generated 2025_KPI_Comparison.pptx with three slides — a title slide, an ARR bar chart, and insights — and a download link was returned.
+The response explained that it generated 2025_KPI_Comparison.pptx consisting of three slides — a cover, ARR bar chart, and insights — and returned a download link.

-Only the values provided (ARR, NRR, and operating profit margin for CloudNova / StreamForge / Datapeak) were used, and no values not provided were introduced.
+Only the values provided (ARR, NRR, and operating profit margin for CloudNova / StreamForge / Datapeak) were used, and no values outside those provided were introduced.

 PowerPoint generation response.
-On the left is the executed python-pptx code; on the right, the slide structure (title slide, ARR bar chart, key insights) and the data used (only the 2025 fiscal year values provided) are shown, with a download link for 2025_KPI_Comparison.pptx.
+On the left is the executed python-pptx code; on the right, the slide structure (cover, ARR bar chart, key insights) and data used (only the 2025 values provided) are shown, with a download link for 2025_KPI_Comparison.pptx

-Unlike the Word fill-in approach (previous article), the slides are assembled without a template.
+Unlike the Word template filling (previous article), the slides are assembled without a template.

 When downloaded and opened, three slides had been created as described.
-Let's look at them in order.
+Let's look at each in turn.

-The title slide is a simple layout with just a title and the three target companies.
+The cover is a simple layout with just a title and the three target companies.

-Slide 1 (Title).
-"2025 Fiscal Year SaaS KPI Comparison Report" and the three target companies (CloudNova / StreamForge / Datapeak).
+Slide 1 (Cover).
+"2025 SaaS KPI Comparison Report" and the three target companies (CloudNova / StreamForge / Datapeak)

 The second slide is a bar chart of ARR.

-Even though it's also a bar chart, this chart created with python-pptx was generated with both company name labels on the horizontal axis and value labels on the bars (in contrast to the Excel chart in Step 3, which had neither axis labels nor values).
+Even though it's the same type of bar chart, this chart created with python-pptx was generated with both company name labels on the horizontal axis and data labels on the bars (in contrast to the Excel chart in Step 3, which had no axis labels or data labels).

 Slide 2 (ARR bar chart).
 CloudNova 1,950 / StreamForge 1,300 / Datapeak 2,810.
-Company names on the horizontal axis and values on each bar are displayed, making the chart presentation-ready on its own.
+Company names on the horizontal axis and values on each bar are displayed, making the chart immediately usable in a presentation as-is

 The third slide contains insights.

 Slide 3 (Key Insights).
-Comments aligned with the provided numbers: "Datapeak leads in all metrics," "StreamForge has a low operating profit margin, indicating a profitability challenge," and "CloudNova is a balanced performer."
+Comments aligned with the provided numbers: "Datapeak leads across all metrics," "StreamForge has a low operating profit margin with profitability challenges," and "CloudNova is the balanced type"

-Whether labels appear depends on whether the generated code sets up categories and data labels.
-If you need a chart that's ready to use in a presentation as-is, it's safer to include axis labels, value labels, and legend settings in your instructions.
+Whether labels appear depends on whether the generated code sets categories and data labels.
+If you want a chart that can be used directly in a presentation, it's safer to include axis labels, data labels, and legends in your instructions.

-There are two caveats to keep in mind when using native generation.
+There are two points to note when using native generation.

 The first is generation time.

-In my environment, both PowerPoint and Excel took more than one minute (roughly 1 to 1.5 minutes) to generate.
+In my environment, both PowerPoint and Excel took more than one minute to generate (roughly 1 to 1.5 minutes).

-Agent flow tools must respond synchronously within 100 seconds.
+Agent flow tools need to respond synchronously within 100 seconds.

 Respond to the agent within the 100-second action limit.
 Optimize the flow logic, queries, and the amount of data returned so that a typical run is below this 100-second limit.